isovector/certainty-by-construction/src/book/2-numbers.lagda.md

   evenOdd (suc-suc-even x)  = suc-suc-odd (evenOdd x)
     ```

+:  or, alternatively,

+:   ```agda
+  evenOdd' : {n : ℕ} → IsEven n → IsOdd' (suc n)
+  evenOdd' = is-odd
+    ```

 ## Constructing Evidence

-When we originally implemented `def:even?`, I mentioned that functions which
-return booleans are generally a bad habit in Agda.
-The reason is that you have
-done a bunch of computation in order to computer an answer, and then you end up
-throwing all that work away to say merely "yes" or "no." Instead of returning a
-`type:Bool`, we could instead return an `type:IsEven`, proving the number is
+When we originally implemented `def:even?`, I mentioned that functions which return booleans are generally a bad habit in Agda.
+You've done a lot of computation in order to get the answer, and then throw away all of that work just to say merely "yes" or "no." Instead of returning a `type:Bool`, we could instead have `def:even?` return an `type:IsEven`, proving the number really is even!
-indeed even!

-However, not all numbers are even, so we will first need some notion of failure.
-Enter the `type:Maybe` type, which is a container that contains exactly zero or
-one element of some type `A`.
+However, not *all* numbers are even, so we will first need some notion of failure.
+This is an excellent use for the `type:Maybe` type, which is a container that contains exactly zero or one element of some type `A`.
+We can define it as:

 ```agda
   data Maybe (A : Set) : Set where